jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/ml/svm2.png" style="border:none;width:40%">
 </div>

+#### Softmax vs SVM

+Softmax outputs probabilities which have better interpretations than scores in SVM.
+The value of a score or the difference between 2 score has little interpretable values.
+In SVM, if a datapoints is not inside a margin, it has 0 data cost.
+SVM cares more about in fixing wrong predictions or predictions that are not too certain.
+Softmax add data cost even the predictions are close.
+In practice, the performance between both are small.

 ### Entropy

 Entropy measures the amount of information.
 In data compression, it represents the minimum number of bits in representing data.
 By definition, entropy is defined as: